OSInside/kiwi/doc/source/commands/kiwi.rst

   root system and contains information about package repositories and their cache and meta data.
 The default location is set to /var/cache/kiwi

+--target-arch=<name>

+  Specify the image architecture.
+By default the host architecture is used as the image architecture.
+If the specified architecture name does not match the host architecture and is therefore requesting a cross architecture image build, it's important to understand that for this process to work a preparatory step to support the image architecture and binary format on the building host is required and not a responsibility of {kiwi}.

 --type=<build_type>